Introduction to Ḥadīth

-The definition as preferred by the fuqahāʾ is that which is attributed to the Prophet ﷺ, whether it is a saying, an action, or a tacit approval.
-The muḥaddithīn are also interested in the condition (aḥwāl) of the Prophet ﷺ, ie. his description, when he was born, and so on.
-The fuqahāʾ are generally not focused on this aspect unless they are determining whether something has been abrogated (nāsikh) or not (mansūkh).
+The definition preferred by the fuqahāʾ is that a ḥadīth is whatever is attributed to the Prophet ﷺ, whether a saying, an action, or a tacit approval.
+The muḥaddithīn extend this to include the condition (aḥwāl) of the Prophet ﷺ, his physical description, his date of birth, and the like.
+The fuqahāʾ generally do not engage with that aspect unless they are working out an abrogation (nāsikh versus mansūkh).

-| Ḥadīth qudsī | Qurʾān |
+| ḥadīth qudsī | Qurʾān |

 | Not all of it is mutawātir (ظني) | All of it is mutawātir (قطعي) |